Tho in Vietnam

 Introduction / History

-The Tho of Vietnam are from migrant groups of that country.
-They speak a Viet-Muong language but they usually can speak Vietnamese.
-They use modern day writing.
-The Tho work in agriculture and fish and hunt to get a living.
+The Tho of Vietnam are from migrant groups in that country.
+They speak a Viet-Muong language, but they usually can speak Vietnamese.
+They use modern-day writing.
+The Tho work in agriculture, fish, and hunt to earn a living.
 They eat rice.

 The Tho have a village chief who looks after community matters and tax collection.
 They marry mainly among themselves rather than between their community and other communities.
 Upon the birth of a baby, the midwife gives the baby a name.
 No stranger is allowed in the home until a month after the birth.
 They worship those among them who have just died as well as their ancestors, spirits and Buddha.